swagatpattnaik72/weather-app/README.md

 You need an API key from [OpenWeatherMap](https://openweathermap.org/api):
 - Replace `const apiKey = 'YOUR_API_KEY_HERE'` in `script.js`

+⚠️ This project uses a free OpenWeatherMap API key exposed publicly for demonstration purposes only.

 ## 🙌 About PMA
 This project is part of a technical assessment for Product Manager Accelerator.
 [LinkedIn Page](https://www.linkedin.com/company/product-manager-accelerator/)